 Mrs Jo Cameron joined as Principal of Queenswood in 2016 from Ipswich High School, where she was Deputy Head.
 Clearly a busy lady, I didn’t manage to pin her down for a chat – next time though!

 Excellent.
 Queenswoodians outperform their peers, adding at least one grade more per subject per girl at GCSE level than any other comparable independent school in the country.
-As for specifics, the school has a five-year average of 74% achieving grades A* – B at A-level and 70% A* – A at GCSE.
+As for specifics, the school has a five-year average of 72% achieving grades A* – B at A-level and 61% 9 – 7 at GCSE.
 With results like that it’s no surprise that leavers go on to some of the most prestigious universities including Oxbridge, Bristol, Durham, UCL and Warwick, as well as elite institutions in the USA, Europe and Asia.

 Outstanding.
 Sport is pretty much the backbone of this school and there’s a philosophy of sport for all – not everyone is expected to excel but everyone is encouraged to have a go.
 Tennis (remember those 27 courts?) is by far the front runner in terms of sporting achievement.
-Queenswood is now ranked the #1 school for girls’ tennis in the UK and they came back triumphant from the World Schools Tennis Finals in Rome in 2019 with a placement of third in the world!
+Queenswood was ranked the #1 school for girls’ tennis in the UK in 2019 and 2020 and they came back triumphant from the World Schools Tennis Finals in Rome in 2019 with a placement of third in the world!

-Q girls can throw a good lunge, too, with three students qualifying for the British Fencing Championships and representing the UK in recent European tournaments.
+Q girls can throw a good lunge, too, with several students qualifying for the British Fencing Championships and representing the UK in recent European tournaments.

-And, Queenswood is now a regional hub for girls cricket, thanks to a partnership with four-time Women’s Ashes winner, Lydia Greenway, who will run master classes and cricket camps (for Q girls and non-pupils, too) in the grounds.
+And, Queenswood is now a regional hub for girls cricket, thanks to a partnership with four-time Women’s Ashes winner, Lydia Greenway, who runs master classes and cricket camps (for Q girls and non-pupils, too) in the grounds.

 Drama and dance are big at Queenswood.
 There are eight productions a year, from full-scale musicals with casts of up to 100, to intimate scholars’ plays.
 These are performed in the Clarissa Farr Theatre, which seats 280, and there’s a dance suite and an intimate performing arts studio, named after former pupil Helen McCrory.
 There are also special events which are open to the public, to see visiting theatre companies or big-name speakers, such as Ruby Wax and Prof Brian Cox (where can we get tickets?!)

 As for music, more than 75% of pupils have taken up an instrument during their time at Q, with around 50% playing at least one at any one point.
-Girls can make use of the 30 sound-proofed music rooms and the department has fantastic connections, with the likes of the London Symphony Orchestra.
-One student accepted a scholarship at the Royal College of Music last year (after winning one for each of the big three London conservatoires!)
+Girls can make use of the many spacious sound-proofed music rooms and the department has fantastic connections, with the likes of the London Symphony Orchestra and the Royal Academy of Music.

 It’s a 50/50 split between day girls and boarders, with around 25% of all pupils staying at school over the weekend.
 But flexi boarding is popular too, with 75% of the day girls opting to stay for anything from a couple of nights a term to a few days a week.